 End Entity: The recipient of an OATI webCARES Digital Certificate.
-The End Entity is designated in the DN assigned to the Digital Certificate.
-End Entities include End-Users, Relying Parties, and Subscribers.
+The End Entity is designated

 End-User: See End Entity.

 Enterprise RA: An employee or Agent of an organization unaffiliated with the CA who authorizes issuance of Certificates to that organization.
 See also LRA and SO.